Bamboo toilet paper VS Recycled toilet paper

 Is it better to buy recycled or bamboo toilet paper?

 Of course, when we’re thinking about sustainable manufacturing we also need to consider how raw material gets to the factory.
 At Naked Sprout we are proud to manufacture in a B Corp factory in Europe, but what does the transport of the raw material mean for our emissions?
-At the moment our bamboo is grown in FSC-certified forests in Asia, and comes to us via sea freight.
+At the moment our bamboo is grown by FSC-certified suppliers in China, and comes to us via sea freight.
 It seems like a long trip, but it surprised us to learn that emissions for transport for our bamboo are actually slightly lower than the emissions generated by the raw material transport for recycled tissue.
 This is because the boxes, paper, and card we recycle are gathered from many locations, meaning more transportation miles in total to get them to the factory.
+You can see all of our emissions calculations in our detailed Life Cycle Assessment.

-The good news for us as at Naked Sprout is that the carbon costs of transport for all of our products, whether made from bamboo or recycled material, are massively outweighed by the huge advantage of our B Corp factory, which generates its own renewable energy on site.
+The good news for us as at Naked Sprout is that the carbon costs of transport for all of our products, whether made from bamboo or recycled material, are outweighed by the fact that our B Corp factory generates its own renewable energy on site.
 But our manufacturing is highly unusual.
-Most manufacturers use fossil fuels for at least part of the process of drying, shaping, and packing their rolls, and those with more eco-friendly products will offset these emissions.
-Because we have chosen to champion a move to truly sustainable methods of manufacturing, offsetting isn’t part of the picture at Naked Sprout.
+Most of the energy used in tissue manufacture is in the heat that dries the pulp, and most manufacturers use fossil fuels to generate this heat.
+Those with more eco-friendly products may turn to offsetting to try to balance out these emissions, but offsetting isn’t part of the picture at Naked Sprout.

 Is it better to buy recycled toilet paper?